BelledonneCommunications/flexisip-account-manager/README.md

 - a web portal, powered by FlexiAPI
 - a remote provisioning server, able to generate configuration files compatible with Linphone's QrCode-based or URL-based remote provisioning feature

-It replaces the historical XMLRPC tool that is still available in `xmlrpc/` for retrocompatibility purpose.

 # License

 Copyright © Belledonne Communications